kaito-project/keda-kaito-scaler/README.md

    reconcile the EPP before then, so a freshly created `InferenceSet` has no EPP for its first few reconciles.

-If no EPP pod is found, the controller still provisions the `ScaledObject` but emits an `EPPNotFound` warning `Event` naming the label selector it looked for.
+The controller provisions the `ScaledObject` without waiting for the EPP.
+Until a ready EPP pod exists, KEDA's metric requests fail with a diagnostic naming the selectors used for discovery, so the current replica count is held.
 Condition 3 resolves on its own; conditions 1 and 2 do not.

 `InferenceSet`s owned by a `MultiRoleInference` are **rejected** for scale to zero (`UnsupportedTopology` warning `Event`): KAITO gives the group a single